maybebot/named-slots/README.md

 | `from`             | always the `children` of where the `Slot` is defined, to give the Slot control over it                                            |
 | `children`/content | Fallback content for when nothing has been slotted in.
 If nothing is slotted, and no fallback is given, it will not render at all |

-Define Slots in the component where you want them them to render, for example a Card component
+Define Slots in the component where you want them them to render, for example a Card component, where you want a header, content and a footer.

 ```jsx
 // Card.tsx